Scthe/scthe.github.io/content/blog/2015-08-30-backpropagation-notes/2015-08-30-backpropagation-notes.md

 ---

 In this article we will derive the basic math behind nerural networks.
-Leter we will adapt the equations for convolutional neural networks.
+Later we will adapt the equations for convolutional neural networks.
 I've done this by hand for my [super-resolution using neural networks](https://github.com/Scthe/cnn-Super-Resolution) project, so that you don't have to.

 If you are looking for practical tips about implementing neural networks, you should check out my other article - <CrossPostLink permalink="/blog/neural-networks-implementation-tips/">"Writing neural networks from scratch - implementation tips"</CrossPostLink>.